plusserver/docs/content/en/compute/pluscloudvmware/reference/network/routing.md

 weight: 30
 date: 2024-07-01
 description: >
-  Explanations of routing within the pluscloud VMware and its implications
+  Explanations of routing within pluscloud VMware and its implications
 ---

 Pluscloud VMware has various systems that take over routing tasks: